 3. After permission configuration, the connection with key vault should be successful.

 1. Data Factory cannot store credentials in a Git repository, Hence, in order to store credentials, it is advisable to use Azure key vault.
-This will avoid immediate publish of linked services during the development.
+This will avoid the immediate publish of linked services during the development.